 The May Fair was first opened by King George V in 1927 and offers over 400 luxury hotel bedrooms, including 12 of the capital’s most memorable hotel suites, a discreet spa, a fine-dining restaurant and it even houses a casino and cinema.
-However it has had a recent make-over and it has trending the latest interior designs and colours.
-I noticed military green and the fabric velvet at the May Fair Hotel, and both of these are showing up in the latest menswear collections in both London and Paris.
+However, it has had a recent make-over and it has to trend the latest interior designs and colours.
+I noticed the military green and the fabric velvet at the May Fair Hotel, and both of these are showing up in the latest menswear collections in both London and Paris.
 This highlights that the May Fair blends the tradition of an old building with the latest interior designs.

 I had a jam-packed schedule ahead of me and I needed a space that would allow me to completely relax and turn off, this is exactly what I did when I stayed in one of the Studio Suites at the May Fair hotel.

 Walking into the lobby area is a little surreal.
 I had heard so much about the prestige surrounding the hotel before visiting so it was almost like seeing a famous person; it felt rare and exciting.
-The staff were exceptionally welcoming and really added to the relaxed and high class atmosphere.
+The staff were exceptionally welcoming and really added to the relaxed and high-class atmosphere.

 The May Fair Bar

 The May Fair Bar has just had a luxurious transformation making it a great place to have a drink after work for those working in the Mayfair area.
 It is certainly a place to show your personal style and if cool hunting is what you do, then this is your place.
-The bar is not intimidating at all and with its latest interior makeover it is a perfect place for guys to chill and show off your latest gadgets too.
+The bar is not intimidating at all and with its latest interior makeover, it is a perfect place for guys to chill and show off your latest gadgets too.
 I like the electric blue-lit bar which really stands out in the evening.

-One concept that is trending in the world of luxury is the sharing of plates and having brunch until 4pm.
-This is a fabulous concept as you can explore tiny bite size cuisines and test out what the Mayfair Hotel has to offer regarding food.
+One concept that is trending in the world of luxury is the sharing of plates and having brunch until 4 pm.
+This is a fabulous concept as you can explore tiny bite-size cuisines and test out what the Mayfair Hotel has to offer regarding food.

-With the ban on smoking inside and also a decline in smoking it is nice to see that there are still some upscale smoking rooms where you can buy and enjoy a nice cigar.
+With the ban on smoking inside and also a decline in smoking, it is nice to see that there are still some upscale smoking rooms where you can buy and enjoy a nice cigar.
 The May Fair Hotel is the perfect place to smoke a cigar due to its history and a great place for the male peacocks to distress after business.
 Come here with your clients or celebrate a closed deal with your colleagues.
 If you don’t smoke you can still enjoy the setting and its cosy fireplaces with a drink.